liangjiandeng/DLPan-Toolbox/README.md

 ## Introduction
 This toolbox mainly contains two parts: one is the pytorch source codes for the eight DL-based methods presented in the paper (i.e., the folder "01-DL toolbox (Pytorch)"); the other is the Matlab source codes which can simultaneously evaluate the performance of traditional and DL approaches in a uniformed framework ("02-Test toolbox for traditional and DL (Matlab)").
 Please see more details:

-- 01-DL toolbox (Pytorch) contains source codes of DL methods, you may check the ``readme`` file for the usage.
+- 01-DL-toolbox(Pytorch) contains source codes of DL methods, you may check the ``readme`` file for the usage.
-- 02-Test toolbox for traditional and DL (Matlab) contains Matlab source codes (mainly from 'G. Vivone et al., A New Benchmark Based on Recent Advances in Multispectral Pansharpening: Revisiting pansharpening with classical and emerging pansharpening methods, IEEE GRSM, 2021', see the following reference [2]) for simultaneously evaluating traditional and DL approaches and outputing results, you may check the ``readme`` file for the usage.
+- 02-Test-toolbox-for-traditional-and-DL(Matlab) contains Matlab source codes (mainly from 'G. Vivone et al., A New Benchmark Based on Recent Advances in Multispectral Pansharpening: Revisiting pansharpening with classical and emerging pansharpening methods, IEEE GRSM, 2021', see the following reference [2]) for simultaneously evaluating traditional and DL approaches and outputing results, you may check the ``readme`` file for the usage.
+- 03-Data-Simulation(Matlab) contains Matlab source codes that are patching images to patches for training and validation.
+Also, we could simulate the test data by this toolbox.

 Note that, readers also could check the structure and relationship of these two folders in the following ``overview figure`` (also find it in the respository).